SchoolProjZS2025/SteeleCapstone2025/ShortPayloadList.md

 [https://portswigger.net/web-security/cross-site-scripting](https://portswigger.net/web-security/cross-site-scripting)

 Enter the following payloads into user input fields and see how they are reflected in the application.
-If the user input is reflected back unencoded and unfiltered, especially in javascript, then XSS is likely.
+If user input is reflected back unencoded and unfiltered, especially in javascript, then XSS is likely.

+Alert() can be replaced with print() if your application is filtering out alert().
 ```
 <b>test</b>
 <script>alert(1)</script>